Assel Aitkaliyeva

 Nuclear Engineering

-Assel Aitkaliyeva joins the faculty of the University of Florida after spending five years at Idaho National Laboratory, where she worked with a wide range of nuclear fuels including U-Mo, U-Pu-Zr, MOX, UO2, and ATF concepts.
-Her research group focuses on radiation tolerance of materials, characterization of nuclear fuels, and understanding structure-property relationship in materials subjected to harsh environments.
-Her previous research earned her the United States Department of Energy FCRD Excellence Award in 2016 and INL Early Career Exceptional Achievement Award in 2015.
+Assel Aitkaliyeva joins the faculty of the University of Florida after spending five years at Idaho National Laboratory, where she worked with a wide range of nuclear fuels, including U-Mo, U-Pu-Zr, MOX, UO2, and ATF concepts.
+Her research group focuses on radiation tolerance of materials, characterization of nuclear fuels, and understanding the structure-property relationships in materials subjected to harsh environments.
+Her previous research earned her the United States Department of Energy FCRD Excellence Award in 2016 and the INL Early Career Exceptional Achievement Award in 2015.

-“In nuclear reactors, materials are subjected to extreme environments where combination of radiation, high temperatures, and stresses degrade their performance.
-I want to understand how radiation changes materials, for better or worse, and how we can improve materials and fuels with the goal of making nuclear the to-go choice for energy production.” – Aitkaliyeva
+“In nuclear reactors, materials are subjected to extreme environments where a combination of radiation, high temperatures, and stresses degrade their performance.
+I want to understand how radiation changes materials, for better or worse, and how we can improve materials and fuels with the goal of making nuclear the to-go choice for energy production.” – Assel Aitkaliyeva, Ph.D.

 Assistant Professor